Appeals Division General Information

 SPB Appeals Process

 The SPB appeals process may involve an evidentiary hearing before an ALJ, a less formal non-evidentiary hearing before a staff hearing officer, or an informal investigation, with or without hearing.
 The SPB strives to resolve appeals 6 months from the date of filing.
-Decisions in evidentiary appeals are normally rendered within 90 days from its submission.
+Decisions in evidentiary appeals are rendered within a reasonable time from submission.
 Normally, SPB hearings are open to the public.
 A party may be represented by counsel, any other person or organization, or may represent him/herself.

 The SPB has broad remedial authority when it grants an appeal.
 Remedies may include reinstatement; back salary, benefits, and interest at 7%; change in work assignment and/or location; and assignment of an alternative or passing score.
 SPB may also grant compensatory damages in discrimination cases.